 Roasted Cuy: It is considered a delicacy.
 It is the meat of the cuy seasoned with different species and is traditionally served for very special occasions in the Andean area of Peru.

 Fish pickle: It consists of boiled fish seasoned with onion, chili pepper and lemon juice.
-Potato the huancaine: They are potatoes served with a special spicy sauce, olives, lettuce and egg.
+Potato the huancaina: They are potatoes served with a special spicy sauce, olives, lettuce and egg.

 Rocoto Relleno: It is a typical dish with meat, onion, peanuts, milk and eggs, which is introduced inside rocoto (pepper), served with potatoes and cheese.